El Al: Treatment of female passengers

+Continued operation of flights to Russia

+Despite the international sanctions imposed on Russia due to its ongoing invasion of Ukraine, El Al continues to operate flights to and from Russia.
+This decision, which was carried out at the request of the Israeli government to enable Russian Jews to travel to Israel, has drawn criticism for indirectly supporting Russia's economy during its military aggression in Ukraine.

 Destinations

 El Al serves destinations on four continents in 31 countries with a well-developed European network including the transcontinental nation of Russia.
 The airline serves a number of gateway cities in North America such as New York–JFK, Newark, Miami, Los Angeles, and Boston.
 They have also expanded their service to Asia such as Bangkok–Suvarnabhumi, Mumbai, Beijing–Capital, and Hong Kong.
 From its founding until 2020, El Al's inability to overfly Saudi Arabian airspace, along with that of several other Arab and Muslim countries, has reduced their ability to further expand their route network in Asia.
 In 2018, Saudi Arabia granted permission to Air India to fly a five times weekly flight from Tel Aviv to New Delhi using Saudi Arabian airspace.
 If Saudi Arabia did not allow El Al to use their airspace, El Al might have lost a large share of their Asian market due to other airlines having shorter and cheaper flights.
-However, Saudi Arabia opened airspace to Israeli aircraft for the first time in September 2020.
+However, Saudi Arabia opened their airspace to Israeli aircraft for the first time in September 2020.
 El Al also offers services to Johannesburg in South Africa and Zanzibar.

-Prior to the COVID-19 global pandemic, the airline had plans to perform experimental direct flights between Tel Aviv and Melbourne.
-The service would have been the airline's longest ever direct flight and the first direct connection between Israel and Australia.
+Prior to the COVID-19 pandemic in Israel, the airline had plans to perform experimental direct flights between Tel Aviv and Melbourne.
+The service would have been the airline's longest-ever direct flight and the first direct connection between Israel and Australia.

-In June 2022, the airline announced that it would indefinitely suspend flights from Toronto–Pearson effective October 27, 2022.
+In June 2022, the airline announced that it would permanently terminate flights from Toronto–Pearson effective October 27, 2022.
 The decision ended an over-40-year presence in Canada.
 In response, a petition was launched on Change.org to try and reverse the decision.
 El Al also announced that it was cancelling its routes to Brussels Airport and Warsaw Chopin Airport.